ad-freiburg/pfaedle/README.md

 ```

 *Notes:*
- * this will download, and filter, the entire OSM files for Spain, the
+ * this will download, and filter, the entire OSM files for Spain and the
 Stuttgart region.
 Make sure you have enough space left on your hard drive.
  * in evaluation mode, pfaedle needs significantly more time, because the
    calculation of the similarity measurements between shapes are expensive